West Nile Virus Facts

-The majority of West Nile virus infections occur during hot weather conditions when mosquitos are most active.
+The majority of West Nile virus infections occur during hot weather conditions when mosquitoes are most active.
 The infection is passed on to the mosquitoes when they feed on infected birds.
+See below for the CDC’s explanation of the West Nile virus transmission cycle.

 - A high temperature